 Young people should be able to see their new work exhibited or showcased just like an artist would.
-Seeing their work showcased should give them a deserved Feeling of artistic pride and hopefully motivate them to continue to write.
+Seeing their work showcased should give them a deserved feeling of artistic pride and hopefully motivate them to continue to write.

 This can be internally in schools and externally, for example, at a local library.
-It could include a display of the stories in an exhibition or through social media, a chance to perform their story in Front of an audience or by recording or videoing themselves with the latter being uploaded onto a platform such as YouTube.
+It could include a display of the stories in an exhibition or a chance to perform their story in front of an audience.